What Is The Bhikkhu Patimokkha or Buddhist Monk Rules?

 Mahayana and Bhikkhuni Pātimokkha

-During each day of Uposatha, the bhikkhunis must address the saṅgha of bhikkhus so as to inquire about two things: The date of the uposatha and the predicate of dhamma teachings.
+- During each Uposatha, the bhikkhunis must address the saṅgha of bhikkhus to inquire about two things: the date of the uposatha and the dhamma teaching.
 (Garudhamma)

 Are Theravāda Bhikkhuni Ordinations Valid?